 - Integrates easily with the systems that will be feeding it data;

-3. BI (Business Intelligence).
-BI is a tool that enables Marketers to easily analyze data and make the most informed business decisions, often in real-time or near real time.
+BI is a tool that enables Marketers to easily analyze data and make the most informed business decisions.
+This can often be done in real-time or near real time.
 Analytics from BI can drive your programs, helping you to not only identify your successes and failures, but also optimize program performance.
 Look at how different segments are performing in your welcome program, for instance, and test the offer for a particular segment or test a different cadence or workflow.
 They key is looking at the data to develop a hypothesis and then test it.
 A BI tool can be instrumental in building segmentation, online media purchasing, and countless other applications.

 Again many of the same characteristics from MA and CRM above will apply.
 You may also wish to look for tools with the following features:

-- Query Tools: ability to build queries using a GUI or via SQL to get at the specific information you need to answer a question;
+- Query Tools: build queries using a GUI or SQL to get at specific information you need to answer a question;

-- Reporting: Often in conjunction with the query tool, you should be able to build reports that can be run either on a schedule or on demand, and delivered to a specific audience to view the information they require to manage their business;
+- Reporting: Often in conjunction with the query tool, you should be able to build reports that can be run either on a schedule or on demand, and delivered to a specific audience to view the information they require to manage their business, often in a dashboard;

-- Data Visualization Tools: A graphical representation of data allowing you to see data relationships within a single or multiple data sets, usually includes, charts and graphs, allowing you to build dashboards and/or scorecards.
+- Data Visualization Tools: A graphical representation of data allowing you to see data relationships within a single or multiple data sets.
+It usually includes, charts and graphs, allowing you to build dashboards and/or scorecards.

 - Alerts: Building on the above, BI can help you to set up a series of notifications that will trigger when BI detects certain programmable conditions.
 A good way to establish the quality of your data or drive action when certain business conditions are experienced.

 - Data Mining: Enables you to identify trends in your data sets by poking around in your data.
-I have often encouraged my analysts and strategists to form some hypothesis and then poke around in the “sandbox of data” to prove or disprove it, or find some nuggets that could lead to testing down the road.
+I often encouraged my analysts and strategists to form some hypothesis and then poke around in the “sandbox of data” to prove or disprove it.
+They might also find some nuggets that could lead to testing down the road.

-Of course, it is hard to stop at three, but other helpful technology tools could include a Content Management System (CMS) and a Testing and Optimization platform (think Optimizely).
-If you really wish to blow your mind about all the possibilities, check out Scott Brinker’s supergraphic at http://chiefmartec.com/2015/01/marketing-technology-landscape-supergraphic-2015/?utm_content=11147422&utm_medium=social&utm_source=linkedin -it is one of my favorite pages on the web (OK, I am a geek!).
+Of course, it is hard to stop at three, but other helpful technology tools include a Content Management System (CMS) and a Testing and Optimization platform (think Optimizely).
+If you really wish to blow your mind about all the possibilities, check out Scott Brinker’s supergraphic.
+It is one of my favorite pages on the web (OK, I am a geek!).

 These tools will help you to get the most bang for your buck from your Customer Lifecycle Marketing program.
 If you invest in any of these, let me know how it goes.